My Plantiful Cooking

 Helpful tips

-• Do not overbake brownies - Applesauce brownies are lower in fat; hence, they tend to dry out easily if overbaked.
-Check for doneness by inserting a toothpick down the middle.
-It should come out with a few moist crumbs clinging.
+• Be careful not to overbake - Applesauce brownies are lower fat and dry out easily when overbaked.
+Insert a toothpick down the middle; it is done baking when the toothpick comes out mostly clean with a few moist crumbs clinging.

-• Slicing brownie tips - Allow brownies to cool completely before slicing.
-Use a straight-edge knife, and clean the knife between each cut to produce clean slices.
+• Tips on slicing brownies - Let brownies cool completely, and slice with a straight-edge knife.
+Clean the knife between each cut to produce clean slices.

 Save this recipe!